RomanRnlt/amd-shop-de-scraper/README.md

 ## Installation
 1. Just clone project to your IDE or download ZIP file
+2. Open script in your IDE or goto "How to use:"

 **Mac is the standard.
 For Windows use comment line 32 in.